 Fat makes up 60% of your brain’s weight.
 These fats are mainly omega 3 and 6, the primary forms of which are EPA and DHA, the two essential fatty acids found in fish.

-Deficiencies in omega 3 can manifest as eczema, asthma, poor immunity and behavioural issues like aggression.
-Low levels of omega 3 are also common in kids with ADHD and studies have shown that supplementation reduces hyperactivity, impulsivity and poor focus.
+Imbalances of omega 3 can manifest as poor immunity and behavioural issues like aggression.
+Low levels of omega 3 are also common in neurodivergent kids and studies have shown that supplementation reduces hyperactivity, impulsivity and poor focus.

 Omega 3 fatty acids help improve brain function and mood in kids.
 If your little one refuses to eat fish, supplementing with a quality fish oil is an easy alternative.